forxer/gravatar/UPGRADE.md

 **2. Setter Methods Removed**

 All setter methods have been removed.
-Use helper methods instead:
+Use helper methods or direct property assignment instead:

 ```php
 // Before (v5.x)